 Think about Manufacturing.
 Plants today are adopting more and more automation, robotics, AI and more, in their quest to increase productivity and remain competitive.

 The 21st Century workforce needs to learn proficiency with these technologies.
 In addition, pay structures should reward those willing to learn new skills.
-One question becomes, how can this process be streamlines to reach more workers, faster?
+One question becomes, how can this process be streamlined to reach more workers, faster?

 Some companies are starting to experiment and find new ways to fill their labor needs.
 A streamlined hiring process, more open, less rigid job descriptions, and more effective training, scheduling, and use of technology can help.
 However it is becoming clear that even with these adjustments, companies may still not be able to meet their short term operational needs, especially in states where unemployment is extremely low.